maxshushanikov/filestructor/CONTRIBUTING.md

-# Contributing to Filestructor
+# Contributing to Structorex

-Thank you for your interest in contributing to Filestructor!
+Thank you for your interest in contributing to Structorex!
 We welcome contributions from the community to help improve the project.
 This guide will help you get started with contributing code, documentation, and bug reports.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)